 The Best Medical Transcriptionist Resume Samples

-These are some examples of job descriptions we have handpicked from real Medical Transcriptionist resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Medical Transcriptionist resumes for your reference.

-- Responsible for transcribing highly technical medical dictation relative to patient care for inclusion in patient medical records.
+- Responsible for transcribing highly technical medical dictation relative to patient care for the inclusion of inpatient medical records.

 - Understanding of medicolegal implications and responsibilities of the healthcare record.

-- Maintains log of all transcribed dictation for use in telephone queries, tracking of reports and productivity documentation.
+- Maintains log of all transcribed dictation for use in telephone queries, tracking of reports, and product documentation.

 - Work independently from home transcribing medical records from a web-based platform utilizing Microsoft Word.

-- Transcribe dictation for 4 hospitals in acute care setting, all with different guidelines, encompassing multiple specialties.
+- Transcribe dictation for 4 hospitals in acute care settings, all with different guidelines, encompassing multiple specialties.